-Residential building construction techniques, and advanced machine operations.
+Residential building construction principles encompass the study of state and national building codes, foundation systems, framing techniques, and waterproofing applications.
+Estimating labor and material costs.

 563. Industrial Control Circuits (3)

 Six hours of laboratory.

-Advanced problems in industrial electronics circuit development, analysis, theory and
+Advanced problems in industrial electronics circuit development, analysis, theory and application.

-573. Power Systems Accessories (3) I, II
+573. Power Systems Technology (3) I, II

 Six hours of laboratory.

-Study of accessory power systems and technological innovations in education and power related industries
+Prerequisite: Credit or concurrent registration in Industrial Arts 371.
+Power systems and technological innovations in education and power related industries.
+Emphasis on product development, testing and reporting.

 583. Industrial Arts Graphic Arts (3)

 Six hours of laboratory.

 Prerequisite recommended: Industrial Arts 381.

 Advanced techniques in developing skills involved in graphic arts facilities.
 596. Experimental Topics in Industrial Arts (1 or 2) Prerequisite: Consent of instructor.

 Individual laboratory work on complex projects on an experimental basis.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
-Maximum credit six units.
+Maximum credit of six units of 596 applicable to a bachelor's degree.
+Maximum combined credit of six units of 596 and 696 applicable to a 30unit master's degree.

 GRADUATE COURSES IN INDUSTRIAL ARTS

 600. Seminar (3)

 An intensive study in industrial arts; topic to be announced in the class schedule.

 601. Advanced Research (3)

 Prerequisite: Consent of instructor.

-Materials and advanced techniques of research in specific activity areas, such as (a) industrial drawing; (b) general metalworking; (c) general woodworking; (d) electricity-electronics; (e) transportation; (f) graphic arts; (g) photography; (h) industrial crafts; (i) plastics.
-Stress on project design and visual materials.
+Materials and advanced techniques of research in specific activity areas, such as (a) industrial drawing; (b) general metalworking; (c) general woodworking; (d) electricityelectronics; (e) transportation; (f) graphic arts; (g) photography; (h) industrial crafts; (i) plastics Stress on project design and visual materials.
 May be repeated with new content.
-Maximum credit six units applicable on a master's degree.
+Maximum credit six units applicable to a master's degree.
 720. History and Philosophy of Industrial Education (3) A study of the philosophical foundations and development of industrial education and its continuing role in American culture.
-Contemporary practices and trends will be given consideration.
-721. Curriculum Construction in Industrial Arts Education (3) Selection of teaching content for school situations in compliance with the best known procedures regarding analysis, objectives, methods and learning, and development of instructional devices related directly to course content.
+Contemporary practices and trends will be given consider- 721.
+Curriculum Construction in Industrial Arts Education (3) Selection of teaching content for school situations in compliance with the best known procedures regarding analysis, objectives, methods and learning, and development of instructional devices related directly to course content.
 722. Instructional Resources for Industrial Arts Education (3) Survey, selection, and compilation of materials used in the development of resource units for instruction in industrial education, involving publications, organized talks, field trips, visual materials, technical literature and related materials.
-Organization and evaluation of such 723.
-Evaluation in Industrial Arts Education (3) Principles, methods, and criteria of evaluation including the special problems of measuring growth, achievement, and performance in various phases of industrial education.
+Organization and evaluation of such materials.
+723. Evaluation in Industrial Arts Education (3) Principles, methods, and criteria of evaluation including the special problems of measuring growth, achievement, and performance in various phases of industrial education.
 724. Organization, Administration and Supervision of Industrial Education Programs (3) The principles, objectives, methods and techniques employed in the supervision of industrial education programs.
 Emphasis on organizing and administering programs at all levels in industry and education.
 790. Research Procedures in Industrial Arts (3) Location, selection and analysis of scientific and professional literature, research data and specialized bibliographies.
 795. Selected Topics in Industrial Arts (3) Prerequisites: Industrial Arts 790 and advancement to candidacy for the Master of Arts Study in selected topics of industrial arts culminating in a research paper.
 796. Field Work in Industrial Arts (3) Prerequisite: Consent of instructor.